Understanding Foundational SEO: The Difference Between Foundational & Ongoing SEO

 One critical piece of ongoing SEO is link building.
 Acquiring backlinks from other sites helps increase your site’s domain authority and builds trust with search engines.

-Content Strategy: The Heart of Ongoing SEO
+Content Strategy and Keyword Research: The Heart of Ongoing SEO

-A robust content strategy is at the center of any ongoing SEO strategy.
-Creating high-quality, relevant, and engaging content not only attracts your target audience but also helps search engines understand your website's purpose and value.
-The process begins with thorough keyword research, which uncovers the search terms and topics your audience is actively looking for.
+The process begins with thorough keyword research, which uncovers the search terms and topics your audience is actively looking for, and can be strengthened through competitor content analysis to spot gaps and opportunities.
 By aligning your content with these insights, you ensure that your website addresses real search queries and search intent.

 Link Building and Authority